Heidelberg University Faculty of Law: Reputation and admission

 For centuries Heidelberg has been one of the preeminent law schools in Germany, today regularly placing at or near the top of various German law school rankings.

 In the 2022 QS World University Rankings by subjects Heidelberg Law ranks 62 globally, down from rank 24 in 2014.
-It is ranked third in Germany after the University of Bonn and Ludwig Maximilian University of Munich.
+It is ranked third in Germany after the University of Bonn and LMU Munich.
 In the 2020 CHE University Ranking, Heidelberg University is in the top group with regard to support in the study entry phase and doctorates per professor.

 The school accepts less than one in ten applicants for the first professional degree program, and consistently has the highest number of applicants per place of all German law schools.
 Admission decisions for the first professional degree course are based on the Abitur GPA; the Abitur grades in German, mathematics, and in the first foreign language; as well as on other individual merits.
 Admission to graduate degrees is based on the results of the previous law degree and if applying for doctoral studies, the candidate's demonstrated capacity to pursue independently original research.